ArchC/arp-leon/README.md

 make run
 ```

-* When the ``waiting for connection on port...`` appears, open a new terminal a type:
+* When the ``waiting for connection on port...`` appears, open a new terminal and type:

 ```bash
 nc localhost 6000
 ```

-* In the former terminal, when the ``program load > `` appears, type:
+* In the terminal you ran the platform, when the ``program load > `` appears, type:

 ```bash
 ../../sw/linux_images/linux-2.0.x.bin
 ```

-Now, the linux will be load.
-Other images can be loaded.
-See **sw/linux_images** content.
+Now, the platform will load a linux image.
+Other images can be loaded as well.
+See the contents of **sw/linux_images**.

 * After completing the boot, go to the terminal that you previously typed ``nc localhost 6000`` and enjoy
-your simulated terminal.
+your guest linux system.